Superfy supported DCU Alpha with their campus sustainability objectives and provided a potential cost saving of over 45%

 A commercial innovation campus

-DCU ALPHA, based in Dublin, Ireland is a commercial innovation campus that promotes the growth of research-intensive businesses that are creating the technologies and services of tomorrow.
+Dublin City University ALPHA, based in Dublin, Ireland is a commercial innovation campus that promotes the growth of research-intensive businesses that are creating the technologies and services of tomorrow.
 The 200,000 sq. ft campus hosts over 40 companies and over 500 employees across multiple buildings.

-If you track it you can measure it
+If you track it, you can measure it

 As DCU Alpha began looking at the creation of a more sustainable campus, one area of focus was the monitoring and reduction of operational costs around their waste and recycling schemes.